Felipe-builder/Felipe-builder/README.md

 ### Hi!
 I am Felipe-builder 👋
-I'm a JR backend developer working on API's and I like to study DevOps.
+I'm a backend developer working on API's and I like to study DevOps.
 My goal is to gather as much knowledge as possible and refine my technique every day.<br>

 <!-- GitHub Stats -->
 ## GitHub Stats